rasky/r64emu/doc/rsp.md

 value to bits `(14..7)`.
 Load instructions zero the bits outside the mapped range, while store instructions effectively ignore the other bits.

-One way to think about the packed loads are as 128-bit loads that are then rotated based on alignment and element.
-After aligning the address `GPR[base] + (offset * 8)` to the 64-bit boundary below, 128 bits starting from that boundary are read.
-Then, that 128-bit value is rotated left by the amount the address is unaligned, and right by `element` bytes.
-The leftmost 8 bytes are mapped to the appropriate bits of the 8 16-bit lanes.
+The packed loads first create a 128-bit intermediate value `W` by reading 16 bytes in DMEM, starting from `GPR[base] + (offset * 8)` and wrapping at the at the second 64-bit (8-byte) boundary.
+The first byte read is loaded into byte offset `element` of `W`, with subsequent byte offsets wrapping around within `W`.
+Bytes `(0..7)` of `W` are then mapped to the appropriate bits of each 16-bit lane within the target register.

 The packed stores generally behave as you would expect, mapping the appropriate bits of each lane to consecutive bytes in memory, starting with the lane specified by `element`.